SecretFoundation/docs/docs/dev/quickstart.md

 #### Install and configure the Secret Network Light Client

-If you don't have the latest `secretd`, using these [steps](https://github.com/SecretFoundation/docs/blob/main/docs/cli/install-cli.md) to download the CLI and add its location to your PATH.
+If you don't have the latest `secretcli`, using these [steps](https://github.com/SecretFoundation/docs/blob/main/docs/cli/install-cli.md) to download the CLI and add its location to your PATH.

 ***NOTE***: At this time the Secret Network Light Client is not availible for Macs.